nitzan-shaked/hammerspoon-config/README.md

 I have a vague idea of expanding this functionality to help with screen recordings, a-la Mouseposé.

+### Highlight-Mouse-Clicks (WIP)

+When activated, mouse clicks provide visual feedback in the form a circle around the mouse cursor; the circle remains visible as long as the mouse button remains pressed.
+The circle is black for a left click and white for a right click.

+The module is programmatically activated and deactivated by invoking the module's `start()` and `stop()` functions.

+The imagined use-case is as a visual aid for presentations / screen recordings.

+**WIP:** this is really a basic attempt, and I imagine future iterations will include some animation, high-contrast colors, more configuration, etc.

+### Key-Castr

+a-la the excellent [Key-Castr](https://github.com/keycastr/keycastr), but with:

+1. Support for (my) Hyper key
+2. Support for modifiers-only chords (e.g. CMD-CTRL)
+3. Easier (for me) to tweak visualization
+4. Support for "linger time" for chords

+The module is programmatically activated and deactivated by invoking the module's `start()` and `stop()` functions.

+The imagined use-case is as a visual aid for presentations / screen recordings.

+**WIP:** this is really a basic attempt, and I imagine future iterations will include some animation, high-contrast colors, more configuration, etc.

 ### Reload-Config

 Your bread-and-butter dev-mode assistant: when files in `~/.hammerspoon` change, this will reload the Hammerspoon config.